a-jones0/clickglance/README.md

 * MySQL & MySQL Workbench

 ## 5. Status

+### June 23, 2024
+PlanetScale, the platform used to host ClickGlance's MySQL database, has removed their free Hobby tier (_boo!_).
+PlanetScale has archived all existing data, but I will have to migrate the data off and find a new database host in order for ClickGlance to function again.
+It is unclear when and if this will ever happen.

+### Features Wishlist
 Although this project is technically complete and I don't have any immediate plans to continue working on it, there are quite a few features I would love to implement:

 * Item View Pane